-The School struggled to survive.
+The school struggled to survive.
 Eventually Bishop Hale despairingly relinquished proprietorship in 1864.
-A Committee of Management took control ‘to render the School a permanent institution of the Colony’ but finally it was forced to close the School down at the beginning of 1872.
+A Committee of Management took control "to render the School a permanent institution of the Colony" but finally it was forced to close at the beginning of 1872.

-Several weeks later Colonel ‘Paddy’ Haynes, to that point an assistant master, advertised a resumption of the Collegiate School as a private venture and it managed to stay in operation.
+Colonel ‘Paddy’ Haynes, to that point an assistant master, advertised a resumption of the Collegiate School as a private venture and it managed to reopen.
 Then, after the passing of the Legislative Council High School Act in 1876, Haynes was encouraged to walk his 14 boys across St Georges Terrace to join the new High School when it first opened at the beginning of 1878.
 Haynes was appointed second master under the Headmastership of the Reverend John Garret Bussell.

 Although numbers remained low it was felt expedient to acquire several classrooms within the Pensioner Barracks at the top end of St Georges Terrace in the early 1880s.
 The boarders moved into the old Imperial Military Hospital, located across from the Barracks in George Street.

 By 1914, the George Street premises were proving inadequate.
-The foundations were laid for the first purpose built site in Havelock Street.
+The foundations were laid for the first purpose-built site in Havelock Street.
 In 1923 a new Memorial wing, in memory of the 43 Old Boys killed during the Great War, was added.
-The first science laboratory for a secondary school in Western Australia was opened and placed in the hands of J.B. (‘Dil’) Newbery, The School, however, lost its promised playing fields next to the site when the state’s first observatory was built there.
-An arrangement was made for the boys to use a field in King's Park for its sport, next the Royal Kings Park Tennis Club.
+The first science laboratory for a secondary school in Western Australia was opened and placed in the hands of J.B. (‘Dil’) Newbery.
+However, the school lost its promised playing fields next to the site when the State’s first observatory was built there.
+An arrangement was made for the boys to use a field in Kings Park for its sport, next to the Royal Kings Park Tennis Club.
 Today the area is called Hale Ovals and, fittingly, is a dedicated playground for young children.

-Numbers dropped during the economic depression of the 1930s and Headmaster Dr Arnold Buntine, who had followed P.R.
-Le Couteur (1929-31), oversaw difficult times.
-Nevertheless, as the economy of the nation began to recover in the late 1930s, Buntine and Chairman of the Board, Bill Brine, saw the eventual need for larger School premises and began casting about for a new site.
-They eventually found high land to the west of Herdsman Lake and, after tortuous negotiations, purchased it for 2,260 pounds.
+Numbers dropped during the economic depression of the 1930s, but as the economy of the nation began to recover in the late 1930s, the eventual need for larger school premises was recognised.
+Eventually high land to the west of Herdsman Lake was identified and, after tortuous negotiations, it was purchased for 2,260 pounds.

-A new House system with eight houses, and with a strong accent on pastoral care, was instituted and is still in place today (with the addition of two new houses in 1993).
-At the outset an Old Haleians’ appeal raised funds for a magnificent School Memorial Hall and shortly after the Chapel of St Mark was completed in 1966.
+A new House system with eight houses and with a strong accent on pastoral care was instituted and is still in place today (with the addition of two new houses in 1993).

 For a more extensive history of Hale School, please click here or visit the Old Haleian Association website - www.oldhale.com